xnikug/oop-lab/README.md

 ### 5. DisplayMenu
 The `DisplayMenu` class handles user interaction through a command-line menu:
 - Allows users to create displays, assign them, compare them, and purchase displays.
-- Reads text data and performs analysis using the `TextData` class.